De LaSalle Brothers

 During our school days, St. Paul’s High School displayed an Honor Roll with the outstanding Matriculates starting from the 1950s.

-Sayagyi U Ba Khin (Vipassana Meditation Teacher) was first in Burma in the Pre-war days.
+Sayagyi U Ba Khin stood First in Matriculation in the Pre-war days.

 The Post-war saw SPHS heading the top list for most academic years.
 The following stood First in Burma in their Matriculation class.